Last updated: November 13th, 2023

 The Benefits of Making Stems of Your Song

-Your song can be re-created exactly as you intended, yet everything is still up for grabs – individual instruments can be adjusted in level and I can use my expertise to add extra processing and FX, to enhance your sound.
+Your song can be re-created exactly as you intended, yet everything is still up for grabs – individual instruments can be adjusted in level and a professional can use their expertise to add extra processing and FX, to enhance your sound.

 Stems also allow people to easily remix your music later, for example if it is to be used in a TV show and a version of the song is required without the vocal, or if another musician or DJ asks to re-interpret your music.

-When you work with me through our “Mixing and Mastering Package“, I load up your stems in my studio and export them into a single WAV (wave) file.
+When you work with us and ask for professional mixing and mastering, we load up your stems in our studio and export them into a single song (essentially a single WAV (wave) file).

-I send this WAV file back to you and ask you to listen to it to confirm that nothing is missing from your song.
+We then send this file back to you and ask you to listen to it to confirm that nothing is missing from your song.

-Once you confirm, I get to work, returning to you a professionally mixed and mastered song ready to release to the world!
-My clients usually take finished tracks and send them off for CD duplication and/or they distribute them to the major streaming sites globally.
-I am also knowledgable about this distribution process and I’m happy to share advice and guidance once your music is complete.
+We then get to work mixing and enhancing your sound, returning to you a professionally finished song ready to release to the world.
+Our clients usually take finished tracks and send them off for CD duplication and/or they distribute them to the major streaming sites globally.
+We are knowledgable about this distribution process and we’re happy to share advice and guidance once your music is complete.

 Let’s Work Together

-I can help you achieve a better sound from your music and I have a proven track record – My work has been featured on music blogs, on the radio and on TV and is highly rated on Google.
+We are here to help musicians achieve a better sound from their music, and we have a proven track record – our work has been featured on music blogs, on the radio and on TV and is well rated on Google.

-Feel free to contact me for more information.
-I look forward to hearing from you.
+Please contact us for more information, we look forward to hearing from you.